10 Best Grey Running Shoes Reviewed

 Q. How foot size is measured?

 A. Foot length: To find your foot length, measure the distance between the two longest points on your tracing.
-Reduce this number by 5 mm, or 1/5-inch.
+Reduce this number by 5 mm, which equals to 1/5-inch.
 The result is your foot length and the number you will use to determine your shoe size

 - 5 factors to consider when buying running trainers, Lifestyle Website, ,